U.S. Route 35: Indiana

-US 35 enters Wayne County, Indiana with I-70 and passes north of Richmond, before splitting off on the northwest side of Richmond.
+US 35 enters Wayne County, Indiana concurrent with I-70 and passes north of Richmond, before splitting off on the northwest side of Richmond.
 US 35 then travels in a northwesterly path as a winding two-lane highway, passing through agricultural land, and through intersections with State Road 38 (SR 38), SR 1 and, in Randolph County, US 36.
 The highway then passes through a corner of Henry County, with no major junctions.

 In Delaware County, the highway reaches the edge of the city of Muncie, where it merges with SR 3 and SR 67 as a four-lane expressway.
 The expressway heads north, skirting the east side of Muncie, passing over the White River and through interchanges with Memorial Drive in unincorporated Center Township and SR 32 in Muncie.
 Continuing along the east edge of Muncie, there is a right-in/right-out intersection in both directions with East Centennial Avenue and an intersection with East McGalliard Road.
 Northeast of Muncie, at the border of unincorporated Center Township and Hamilton Township, there is an intersection with East Riggin Road.
 Shortly thereafter, SR 67 splits off the expressway at an interchange, followed by a partial interchange with Old State Road 3, leading back into Muncie.
 Soon after the expressway ends, with the roadway becoming a two-lane highway.

 Near the town of Royerton, US 35 turns west onto SR 28, toward I-69, as SR 3 continues north.
 After a short overlap with SR 28, US 35 turns north onto I-69.

 US 35 overlaps I-69, passing into Grant County, through an interchange with SR 26, to SR 22, where US 35 leaves I-69 and heads west on SR 22 to travel through the cities of Gas City and, in Howard County, Greentown.
 Just east of Kokomo, US 35 turns north onto the US 31 freeway.
 It overlaps US 31 for only 4.5 mi, to a partial interchange where it splits off, heading west as a two-lane roadway.
 US 35 passes just north of a Chrysler manufacturing plant before an intersection with SR 931, the former route of US 31.
 The roadway briefly widens to a four-lane divided highway at a partial interchange with Davis Road, which connects from Kokomo.
 US 35 leaves the Kokomo area heading northwest into Cass County, toward Logansport.